spinler/phosphor-state-manager/redundant-bmc/README.md

 active last time and would default to just restoring its role.
 Letting BMC 1 go first in this case would ensure BMC 0 remains passive.

+### Holding off BMC Ready

+A service file linked into multi-user.target that polls for the active and passive systemd targets to complete will prevent the system from reaching the BMC ready state before the role has been determined.
+On the active BMC this would also wait for all of the active applications to be started.

 ## Role Determination Rules

 The current rules for role determination are: